James-Bartman/NetworkVisualization/README.md

 4. View either the full network with action and resource nodes or the network with only action nodes

 ## Data Files
-The MATLAB and Python programs use the same data files to generate the visualizations.
 The data files with the most up to date format are located in `DataFiles\KatieResearch\FinalReportFiles`.

 Creating the network graphs requires data on physical resource constraints, information resource constraints, and a work allocation.
 This data provided in csv format.
 Listed below are examples of the contents and format of the 3 required data files.